sshkhr/sshkhr.github.io/projects.md

 ---
-title: Projects
+title: Research and Projects
-subtitle: Short summaries and links to my projects
+subtitle: Short summaries and links to my research work and projects
 layout: page
 permalink: /projects/
 ---